SAP-archive/teched2020-INT167/exercises/ex1/README.md

 ## Step 1.2 Add data model to project

-After completing these steps you will have...
+After completing these steps you will have added data model to the project you just created.

 1. Click __Data Model__, and then press __+__.
 <br>![](/exercises/ex1/images/Ex1_Step2_1.png)